-These easy creamy Swedish meatballs using frozen meatballs (or make your own) are served over egg noodles and is one of our personal favorite recipes to make for dinner during the week.
+These easy creamy Swedish meatballs using frozen meatballs (or make your own) are served over egg noodles and is one of our favorite recipes to make for dinner during the week.

 No trip to Ikea required.
 Although, there are plenty of other very valid reasons to go to Ikea… 🙂